ramblingsofadev/docs/console.md

 // Register your commands...
 ```

-Alternatively, if your handler is a class, you could inject the kernel via the constructor:
+Alternatively, if your handler is a class, you could inject the app via the constructor:

 ```php
 use Aphiria\Console\Commands\ICommandBus;